TheoWinterhalter/formal-type-theory/formalization/README.md

 * `ptt2ett.v`: Translation from PTT to ETT,
 * `uniqueness.v`: Proof of uniqueness of typing for ETT.

-The following are obsolete (kept around as long as they are not completely subsumed):
-* `preadmissibility.v`: Some admissibility rules for ETT, used for the sanity theorem,
-* `sanity.v`: Sanity theorem for ETT.

 ## Translation

 The main translation goes from PTT to CTT, the complete scheme being: